A montage of photographs of Edwin Forrest. First as himself, and then as the title characters in Spartacus, Metamora

 Above: Two posters by the artist F.F.
 Oakley, to advertise appearances at the Boston Theatre.
-Of note are how the range of the Forrest's repertoire have become part of his appeal.
+We can see how the range of Forrest's repertoire was part of his appeal to his fans.
 The poster on the left is also one of the rare drawings made of Forrest as Jack Cade.
 In fact, the photograph of Forrest as Jack Cade in the heading to this blog post is the only other image I've been able to find so far.

 Forrest often expressed frustration that some of his best performances could not be photographed, minute by minute, to show all the changes and attitudes he went through during the course of the evening.
 In the year 1861 Forrest made a concerted effort to memorialize all the roles he played.
 He engaged the photographer Mathew Brady to take pictures of him as Lear, Othello, Hamlet, Cade, Metamora . . and of course, Spartacus in The Gladiator.
-Not looking to shabby, for a guy in his mid-fifties!
+Not looking too shabby, for a guy in his mid-fifties!

 Alger, William Rounseville, Life of Edwin Forrest, American Tragedian, J.B.
 Lippincott & Co., Philadelphia, 1876.
 (Digitized and available online via Project Gutenberg)

 Bloom, Arthur W., Edwin Forrest: A Biography & Performance History, McFarland, 2019.